ingerido/rThread-Lib/README.md

                     to understand how the various libraries
                     get linked into the various executables.

-  rthread.h:        header file of rThread Library ("rThread" is named with the first letter of my last name REN)
+  rthread.h:        header file of rThread Library

   rthread.c:        source file of rThread Library